Comparing Modular, Manufactured, & Mobile Homes in Virginia

 C. The resale value/appreciation is best

-D. Look most like traditional construction more often
+D. Looks most like traditional construction more often

 E. Highest standards, including needing to be built on a permanent foundation